 13. Melbourne, Australia

-Speaking of food, one of the most unique eateries in town is a non-profit chain of vegan restaurants named Lentil As Anything, where the visitors pay according to their financial ability, which is quite an interesting thing to experience.
-Apart from the occasional creepy-crawly, Melbourne is a very safe city to travel solo.
+Speaking of food, one of the unique eateries in town is a non-profit chain of vegan restaurants named Lentil As Anything.
+The visitors pay according to their financial ability, which is exciting to experience.
+Besides the occasional creepy-crawly, Melbourne is a safe city to travel solo.

 See Related: Best Cities in Europe to Visit